 Achondroplasia affects approximately 1 out every 20,000 newborns, and treatment advances for children with this bone growth disorder have been limited.16,17 Children with achondroplasia reach an adult height of 4 feet 10 inches or shorter and may also experience serious, often debilitating health complications.17

 FGFR genetic alterations can cause more than 99% of achondroplasia cases.18

-Infigratinib is not currently FDA approved for this indication in the U.S. and is not approved for use by any other health authority.
+Infigratinib is not currently approved for this indication by the U.S. FDA or any other health authority.

 QED Therapeutics is currently looking to enroll children in PROPEL, a prospective clinical assessment study in children with achondroplasia.
 The study aims to learn more about the overall health, growth, and possible medical complications in children with achondroplasia.

 200 boys and girls will participate in the study at locations worldwide.
 No medication will be administered; however, children successfully enrolled in PROPEL for 6 months or more may be eligible for subsequent treatment trials sponsored by QED Therapeutics.